How do I know if my child needs therapy?

 If you are struggling with your child or are receiving negative reports from your child's daycare or school, it is time to seek help.
 Below is a list of common mental health symptoms in young children.
 If you are reading this website, there is a good chance that your child is exhibiting at least one or two of these.

-The beauty of early intervention is that young children are so flexible and adaptible.
+The beauty of early intervention is that young children are so flexible and adaptable.
 That is because their brain cells are busy making new connections.
 Neurologically speaking, patterns of behavior and interaction are not yet fixed in young children.
 By seeking help early, you can treat problems faster and more easily, and prevent bigger problems from developing in the future.

 - Relationship problems.
 Your child's teachers may report that your child is aggressive towards other children (ex. hitting or biting) or has a hard time relating to them.
-His relationship to you and his teacher might be marked by power struggles and strife.
+His relationship with you and his teacher might be marked by power struggles and strife.
 A common refrain I hear from parents is, "I did not sign up for this!"

 - Another indicator of mental health difficulties in young children is difficult transitions.
-Bedtime, drop-offs and pick ups, and changes in activity quickly escalate into power struggles and tantrums.
+Bedtime, drop-offs and pick-ups, and changes in activity quickly escalate into power struggles and tantrums.
 Instead of exhibiting flexibility during moments of change, children respond with rigidity and fear.

 - Disturbances in sleep are another common sign of mental health issues in young children.
 They may wake up in the middle of the night from nightmares or even night terrors.
-Night terrors are when a child awakens a few hours after falling asleep screaming, crying and thrashing.
+Night terrors are when a child awakens a few hours after falling asleep screaming, crying, and thrashing.
 Their eyes are wide open and they may appear awake, but they are not.
 Both nightmares and night terrors in young children are associated with anxiety about daytime events, particularly conflict between their parents.

-- Frequent wetting and soiling once a child has been potty trained is also an indication of mental health issues in young children, as are all longstanding developmental regressions (losing a previously mastered skill or developmental milestone).
+- Frequent wetting and soiling once a child has been potty training is also an indication of mental health issues in young children, as are all longstanding developmental regressions (losing a previously mastered skill or developmental milestone).